Eigenfocus/eigenfocus/README.md

 <br />

 # Eigenfocus
-All-in-One Project Management, Planning and Time Tracking app.
-From solo projects to multi-member teams, Eigenfocus adapts to your workflow.
+Eigenfocus is a project management and time tracking tool built for clarity and ownership.

-# FREE EDITION (This Repo)
+# FREE EDITION
+Eigenfocus FREE gives you everything you need to manage small projects with focus and confidence.

 <div align="center">
   <img alt="Eigenfocus" src="https://eigen-assets.eigenfocus.com/github/demo-6.gif" width="85%" style="border-radius: 10px;"/>
 </div>
 <br/>

-Here are some of our current features:
+Here are some of the features included in the FREE edition:

-- Projects: create/edit/update/archive you projects
+- Create unlimited projects
-- Issues: create issues, write markdown descriptions and attach files
+- Issues with markdown descriptions and file attachments
-- Lists: quickly filter and list issues
+- Table list to browse all issues
-- Boards: each project has a board where you can customize columns to your workflow
-- Workflow with Boards: Make changes to your boards and see changes in real-time
-- Issue Labels and Shortcuts: Organize your issues and workflow with labels
-- Issue comments / notes in markdown
+- Kanban board for visual issue management
+- Labels to organize work
+- Comments for adding notes and context
-- Time Tracking: track time spent on a Project and a Specific Issue
+- Time Tracking on projects and individual issues
-- Time Report: generate time reports by project and time periods
+- Time Reports by project and date range
-- Focus Space where you can setup
+- Focus Space with timers and ambient sounds
-- Themes: customize the UI to your taste
+- Light and Dark themes

 <div align="center">
-⭐️ this repository and stay up to date.
+If you enjoy Eigenfocus, ⭐️ the repo to follow updates.
 </div>

 <br/>

-# PRO Edition - Pay ONCE
+# Upgrade with Pay ONCE
+When your projects grow, Eigenfocus grows with you.

-We have a PRO Edition (Pay ONCE) with advanced features for managing complex projects and larger teams.
+Our Pay ONCE plans give you features for teams, more complex projects and workflows.

-Here are some of the features:
+- Multiple users with per-project permission control
 - Views as projections: group issues by label, assignee, status and switch between views instantly
-- Create multiple views for different purposes: planning, daily tracking, retrospectives and more.
+- Create multiple Views for different workflows like planning, tracking or retros
 - Custom Issue Statuses & Types
-- Grid View: Customize columns and rows as you need.
+- Grid View with fully customizable columns and rows
-- Columns and Rows can represent multiple fields: item status, labels, assignees...
+- Columns and Rows matched to fields like status, label, assignee
-- Multiple Users with Permission Control
-- Easy SSO (Single Sign-On) login with Google, Microsoft and Github
+- SSO login with Google, Microsoft, and GitHub
-- SSO Login using custom OIDC provider: Authentik, Okta...
+- Support for custom OIDC providers (Authentik, Okta, and others)

 <br/>